-Walmart Inc. is the world’s largest retailer selling a broad spectrum of products ranging from grocery and entertainment to sporting goods and crafts.
+Walmart is the world’s largest retailer selling a broad spectrum of products ranging from grocery and entertainment to sporting goods and crafts.
 Walmart serves over 265 million customers each week.

-From humble beginnings, as a small discount retail store, Walmart today has expanded manifold to become one of the largest value chain retailers operating 11,700 stores in 28 countries and e-commerce websites in 10 countries.
+From humble beginnings, as a small discount retail store, Walmart today has expanded manifold to become one of the largest value chain retailers operating 11,500 stores in 27 countries and e-commerce websites.
 The company operates through three reportable segments: Walmart U.S., Walmart International, and Sam’s Club.
-Walmart U.S. is the largest segment (accounting for ~60% of total revenues) and operates retail stores in all 50 states in the U.S., Washington D.C. and Puerto Rico.
+Walmart U.S. is the largest segment (accounting for ~65% of total revenues) and operates retail stores in all 50 states in the U.S., Washington D.C., and Puerto Rico.
 Latin America, the UK, and Canada are Walmart’s other important international markets.
 Walmart International accounts for more than 20% of sales and balance is from Sam’s Club (~10%).

 - Ticker: NYSE:WMT

 - Sector: Consumer Defensive